sveltejs/language-tools/packages/svelte-vscode/README.md

 # Svelte for VS Code

-Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utilising the [svelte language server](/packages/language-server).
+Provides syntax highlighting and rich intellisense for Svelte components in VS Code, using the [svelte language server](/packages/language-server).

 ## Setup